Last updated on February 19, 2026

 Strategy, Schmategy, while not actually legal in Commander, is sort of everything we’re looking for.
 You can get this effect tons of times with the right style of deckbuilding, and it has the ability to purge everything in the game outside of a few types of cards.

-All at two mana, no less.
+All at 2 mana, no less.

 Wrap Up